usharma123/website/src/content/posts/hello-world.md

 ## 2. Customizing the Theme

-I wanted a cyan-based neobrutalist look, so I updated the CSS variables in `globals.css`:
+I wanted a sky blue neobrutalist look, so I updated the CSS variables in `globals.css`:

 ```css
 :root {